jwilsh/Auto_Village_Motors/README.md

 WHERE year = 2023;
 ```
-6 cars were avalable in the dealership in 2023.
+6 cars were available in the dealership in 2023.

-- How many cars were available in 2020, 2021, 2022?
+- How many cars will be available in 2020, 2021, 2022?
 ```
 SELECT
 (SELECT COUNT(*) FROM car_dekho WHERE year = 2020) AS '2020',